weiyi97/NuxtFirebaseScaffold/README.md

 # NuxtFirebaseScaffold

-Built upon [NuxtFirebaseScaffold](https://github.com/szetyng/NuxtFirebaseScaffold), which provided a Nuxt app with readily integrated Firebase Auth, Firestore and Functions.
+A scaffold Nuxt app with readily integrated Firebase Auth, Firestore and Functions.
 Generated with Vuetify as the design library of choice, and built as a responsive SPA (only client-side rendering).
 Pages that are already available are: login, signup and home page.
 Authenthication setup also includes a `user.js` Vuex Store and an authentication plugin for route-guarding.

 Created using `create-nuxt-app`.